Research Integrity Program

 The Research Integrity Program will adhere to guidelines presented in 42 CFR Section 93, which state that we need to promote the responsible conduct of research in all research training and in all activities that relate to research or research training, as well as discourage misconduct and promptly deal with allegations of research misconduct.

-As part of the Research Integrity Program, the Office of Research and Scholarship provides guidance and compliance oversight related to training required by certain sponsors such as National Science Foundation, US Dept. of Agriculture and National Institutes of Health.
+As part of the Research Integrity Program, the Office of Research, Scholarship, and Sponsored Programs provides training required by certain sponsors such as National Science Foundation, US Dept. of Agriculture and National Institutes of Health.
 Responsible Conduct of Research is one of these required trainings and it is offered through The Collaborative Institutional Training Initiative (CITI Program).
 The USDA, NIH, NSF, and other Federal sponsors hold institutions responsible for verifying that appropriate research staff receive the requisite RCR training.